theronhitchman/low-dim-top/ideas/index.md

 4. What are other invariants for knots?
 5. How does one go about deciding on the official census of knots with $k$ crossings?
    In particular, how does one decide if a knot is prime or composite?
+6. 3d print some knots with interesting properties

+I want you to see that each of these ideas has several ways to handle it.
+If you enjoyed studying knots, talk to me and I can help you pick something out.

+## Surfaces

+1. 3d print some interesting surfaces.
+2. try to knit a projective plane and show us why it is hard to finish

+## Patterns

+1. 3d print some geometrically accurate orbifolds.
+2. Study the classification of patterns on a sphere.
+3. Study the classification of patterns for wallpaper borders (frieze patterns).
+4. Give an accurate history of the tiling problem:
+    * What kind of tilings can you make with a single triangle, quadrilateral, etc, etc.
+    * What makes pentagons so hard?
+    * Who figured out what about pentagonal tilings?

+## Be Inspired

+Do something kinda neat.